Spring Creek - Palmyra

 About

-The Borough of Palmyra implemented two Best Management Practices (BMPs) to facilitate the watershed restoration at Spring Creek:
+The Borough of Palmyra implemented two Best Management Practices (BMPs) to improve water quality in Spring Creek:

-• Bioswale: A natural drainage ditch filled with plants and soil that filters pollution from stormwater (covering 30.37 acres)
+Bioswale: A natural drainage ditch filled with plants and soil that filters pollution from stormwater.
+The contributing drainage area is 30.37 acres.

-• Vegetated Swale: Similar to a bioswale but with different plants, designed to slow down and clean stormwater (covering 51.88 acres)
+Vegetated Swale: Similar to a bioswale but with different plants, designed to slow down and clean stormwater.
+The contributing drainage area is 51.88 acres.

-Both BMPs are on private land and were constructed at the consent of the landowners.
+Both BMPs are on private land and were constructed with landowner permission.
 These BMPs help:

 Before RESTORATION

-Below are the blocks off of Lingle Avenue in Palmyra where the amount of water and rate of flow have created a deep path that offered no pollutant control.
+Below are the original conditions off of Lingle Avenue in Palmyra where the amount of water and rate of flow had created a deep path that offered no pollutant control.

 DURING RESTORATION

-Below is the progress in the construction of the Spring Creek bioswale and vegetated swale.
+Below is the progress during construction of the Spring Creek bioswale and vegetated swale.
 Photos show the installation of the rock wall and temporary covers to put the soil and seed over.

 All construction was done by Flyway Excavating.